KxSystems/docs/docs/ml/toolkit/fresh.md

 -   `cols2Extract` are the column names (syms) on which extracted features will be calculated (these columns should contain only numerical values).
 -   `params` is a table containing the functions/parameters to be applied to cols2Extract.
 This should be a modified version of `.ml.fresh.params`

-This returns a table keyed by ID column and containing the features extracted from the subset of the data identified by the `ID` column.
+returns a table keyed by ID column and containing the features extracted from the subset of the data identified by the `ID` column.

 ```q
 q)m:30;n:100